Laura’s Pen explains why she is using Medichecks to monitor her Thyroid levels…

 The results have always been quick for me and they email you to let you know when they are ready.

-You can get 10% off all full price tests (not just thyroid tests) with code LAURAPEN2019 until the end of 2019.
+You can get 10% off all full price tests (not just thyroid tests) with code LAURASPEN19 until Feb 1st 2020.
 Take a look at the thyroid tests available on Medichecks.

 So Medichecks were generous enough to send me a Thyroid monitoring test kit for the purposes of review.
 This includes TSH, FT4 and FT3.